Reformation in Denmark–Norway and Holstein: The Reformation in Denmark

-Christian III marched into Copenhagen on 6 August 1536 and six days later he carried out a coup.
-The three bishops who dwelt in Copenhagen were arrested and the rest were tracked down and likewise arrested.
+Christian III marched into Copenhagen on 6 August 1536.
+Six days later he carried out a coup.
+The three bishops who dwelt in Copenhagen were arrested and the rest were tracked down and arrested.
 The official reason was their hesitation to elect Christian as king and other alleged criminal acts.
-The real reason was, however, that Christian wanted to kill two birds with one stone: carrying through a Lutheran Reformation and confiscating the bishops' properties, the profits from which was needed to cover the expenses of the recently ended civil war.
+The real reason was that Christian wanted to kill two birds with one stone: carry through a Lutheran Reformation and confiscate the bishops' properties, the profits from which were needed to cover the expenses of the recently ended civil war.

-Before Christian III came to power in all Denmark–Norway after the Count's Feud, he had already implemented the Protestant Reformation in his realms Haderslev (Hadersleben) and Tørning (Tørninglen, Törninglehn), two domains in southern Jutland which he had received in 1524.
+Before Christian III came to power in all Denmark–Norway after the Count's Feud, he had already implemented the Reformation in his realms of Haderslev (Hadersleben) and Tørning (Tørninglen, Törninglehn), two domains in southern Jutland which he had received in 1524.
 A convinced Lutheran since his encounter with Luther at the Diet of Worms in 1521, Christian III introduced a Lutheran church order in his domains in 1528, laid out in the twenty-two Haderslev articles.

 In 1536, he wanted to implement a similar order for the whole kingdom.
 The Haderslev articles had already introduced the office of a superintendent, and the arrest of the bishops – who had not supported his election and neither were willing to bear any of his war costs – made way to the assignment of Lutheran superintendents in all of Denmark-Norway.

-After the coup, Christian III had contacted Martin Luther and Johannes Bugenhagen, whom he had first met in 1529 – both congratulated the king.
-His subsequent request to John Frederick I, Elector of Saxony to immediately deploy Melanchthon or Bugenhagen to Denmark was denied, but the elector was willing to do so once a rough draft of a Danish Lutheran church order had been provided by Danish theologians.
-Christian III could thereby rely on a pool of capable Danish Lutherans who all had studied at the University of Wittenberg, among them were Peder Palladius, Jørgen Sadolin, Hans Tausen and Frans Vormordsen.
+After the coup, Christian III contacted Martin Luther and Johannes Bugenhagen, whom he had first met in 1529.
+Both congratulated the king.
+His subsequent request to the elector of Saxony to immediately deploy Melanchthon or Bugenhagen to Denmark was denied, but the elector was willing to do so once a rough draft of a Danish Lutheran church order had been provided by Danish theologians.
+Christian III could thereby rely on a pool of capable Danish Lutherans who all had studied at the University of Wittenberg.
+Among them were Peder Palladius, Jørgen Sadolin, Hans Tausen and Frans Vormordsen.

 A synode was held in Odense where the draft was begun, and the work continued in Haderslev thereafter.
 The first draft was based primarily on the Haderslev articles, also on the Saxon script Unterricht der Visitatoren ("Visitators' lessons"), on Bugenhagen's Van menigherleie christliken saken ("Of several Christian matters"), on the liturgical writings of Luther and Danish liturgical writings.
 In April 1537, the draft was sent to Wittenberg for approval, whereupon the elector allowed Bugenhagen to depart for Denmark.

 After Bugenhagen had revised and amended the draft, it was translated from Latin to Danish and presented to the rigsrådet.
 After a second revision by Bugenhagen, the church order was completed and signed by Christian III on 2 September 1537 as Ordinatio ecclesiastica regnorum Daniae et Norwegiae et ducatuum Slesvicencis, Holtsatiae etc. etc. ("Church order of the kingdoms of Denmark and Norway and the duchies of Schleswig and Holstein etc.").
 In Denmark, seven superintendancies were established, replacing the former bishoprics.